klee8/stromata/master.log.md

 Indonesian data set
   - look at admixtures
 Epichloe genomics (whole genomes available, hiC and expression data)
-  - see how whole genomes re-shuffle
+  - see how whole genomes re-shuffle (see GenomeVista)
     - suspect it may happen at repetitive elements
   - look at gene expression in parents and hybrids.
 Any deviation from the expected value may be under selection?
     - personally I think there are too many variables in this, random noise from disruption of regulatory systems etc. would feature heavily.
 You would need a lot of replicates to support any possible selection.